afg-education/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Abdullah Faruk Gönüllü

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [April 20, Monday, 2020].

 ## Log

+### R1D0 - April 19, Sunday
+Committed to the challenge.
+Posted Tweet and forked this repo.
+Made a semi-structured plan about the following hundred days.

+Plan includes:
+1. Finish Personal Website.
+2. Create Small Projects for Portfolio
+3. Books
+4. finish freecodecamp and udemy courses.
+5. Log anything relevant to the challenge.

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

 ### R1D2